timotejroiko/astrobot-docs/README.md

 These options let you disable or re-enable a planet's aspect points.
 Additionally, they include an `ALL` keyword for selecting all planets.
 For example:

-* `.newchart now --disable=P0,P1,P2` - disable aspects for the sun, moon and mercury
+* `.newchart now --disable=P0,P1,P2` - disable aspects for sun, moon and mercury
 * `.newchart jack + now --enable=A1` - re-enable aspects to Ceres if disabled
 * `.newchart john --disable=ALL --enable=P0,P1` - disable aspects for all planets except Sun and Moon